 The study included 240 Israeli respondents: 109 health care workers and 131 members of the public.
-They were asked -in connection with the outbreak of avian influenza A (H7N9) in China at the beginning of 2013 -- whether the entire population of China should be vaccinated with a new vaccine that need to develop against this new type of avian influenza, and if they and their families would get vaccinated if they were residents of China.
-Later on in the simulation, they were asked if the entire population of Israel should be vaccinated with the same new vaccine that need to be developed and if they and their families would get vaccinated if the virus, and with it the fear of an epidemic, was to emerge in Israel.
+They were asked - in connection with the outbreak of avian influenza A (H7N9) in China at the beginning of 2013 - whether the entire population of China should be vaccinated with a supposed new vaccine against this new type of avian influenza, and if they and their families would get vaccinated if they were residents of China.
+Later on in the simulation, they were asked if the entire population of Israel should be vaccinated with the same supposed vaccine and if they and their families would get vaccinated if the virus, and with it the fear of an epidemic, was to emerge in Israel.
 The respondents were also asked to explain their decision.